No767/Rin-Site/README.md

 # Rin Site
-This is the official landing page for the rin both
+This is the official landing page for the rin site

+Still a work in progress...